 New iwi stations go to air

 From 1985 the example set by Ngā Kaiwhakapūmau i te Reo was followed by a wave of other regional Māori radio stations.
 Lacking state funding, they used outdated equipment discarded by mainstream radio stations.
-Many stations were staffed by energetic rangatahi (young people), and some relied on employment schemes to pay and train staff.
+Many were staffed by energetic rangatahi (young people), and some relied on employment schemes to pay and train staff.
 Later, these young enthusiasts were hailed for their professionalism as broadcasters.

 Hōtaka: a radio or television programme.

 Hunga pāpāho: the media, including all forms of broadcasting and the press.

 Kaipāho: a person who broadcasts on the radio or television.